CHTC/Articles/README.md

   - <htcondor, path, osg, chtc, pelican> - This indicates what website this article will be shown on
   - <htcondor, path, osg, chtc, pelican> - If more then one then add as a list

-type: <news, user> - This indicates if this article is based on a user's experience with our services or a news story about what we have done.
+type: <news, user, tech-blog> - This indicates if this article is based on a user's experience with our services or a news story about what we have done.

 canonical_url: "<This is a absolute url that points to the canonical site>"